alexandrascript/aw-bingo-plugin/README.md

 1. Create a post and add the two shortcodes `[bingocard]` `[bingo_gallery]`
    + If using the Gutenberg editor, you must use a **Shortcode** block for each shortcode.
    + If using the Classic editor, add the two shortcodes with a line break in between them.
+   + Make note of the post ID, as it will be used in the **Bingo Card Settings** page.
 1. Upload at least 24 bingo card images for Bingo directly to your post.
 Images should be square.
    + If using the Gutenberg editor, add an image block and click the **Media Library** button.
    + If using the Classic editor, click the **Add Media** button above the WYSIWYG.
    + DO NOT upload the featured image, free space image, or winner images directly to the post.
 Any photo uploaded to the post will be in rotation on the bingo card.
    + DO NOT include the images in the body of the post.
 The images should be attached to the post without in the body content.
    ![](bingo-post.png)
-1. Upload the remaining images (free space, winner cards, featured post image, etc) directly to the Media Library.
+1. Upload the remaining images (free space, winner cards, featured post image, etc) directly to the **Media** library.
-1. Go to Settings > Bingo Card Settings
+1. Go to **Settings** > **Bingo Card Settings**.
-1. Add the post ID for your bingo card will to "Bingo Card 1 Post ID".
+1. Add the post ID for your bingo card to "Bingo Card 1 Post ID".
-1. (Optional) add a header image URL to your bingo card.
-If this step is not completed, a default image will be used.
+1. Add the URL for the **Bingo Card Header**.
-1. Add the free space image URL for Card 1.
-If this step is not completed, a default image will be used.
+1. Add the URL for the **Free Space for Card 1**.
-1. Add winner card image URLs to be used for social media sharing.
+1. Add up to three winner card image URLs to be used for social media sharing.
 1. Save the settings.

 Repeat these steps for up to three posts.